-The honeymoon phase, in which just about everyone cooperates, acts friendly, and conceals problems, lasts about as long as a typical marital honeymoon.
+The honeymoon phase, during which just about everyone cooperates, acts friendly, and conceals problems, lasts about as long as a typical marital honeymoon.
 It may give way abruptly to a phase of discomfort when a sensitive problem, such as the need for a reduction in personnel, arises.
 More often, however, the honeymoon ends gradually as the new supervisor turns down requests or exhibits ineffectiveness.
 In their desire to be liked, new supervisors often go too far with the friendship approach.
 This ultimately hampers their ability to provide direction, criticize work performance, or make unpleasant decisions.
 It is necessary to risk friendship to gain respect.
-Like it or not, you finally realize that you are now viewed as one of "them" and no longer as one of "us."
+Like it or not, you must finally realize that you are now viewed as one of "them" and no longer as one of "us."

 Some subordinates take advantage of the goodwill of the supervisor; the rest take a wait-and-see attitude.
-The chronic complainers, cynics, passive-aggressives, and negativists cannot stay silent for long.
+The chronic complainers, cynics, passiveaggressives, and negativists cannot stay silent for long.
 They soon begin to talk about all the weaknesses of the new boss, compare this boss unfavorably with predecessors, and point out how things have been getting worse instead of better.

 In most instances, work should be the primary topic of conversation.
 This does not rule out casual conversation, but your main job is to ensure that the group's work is completed.
 You must enforce orders from your superiors, even when these orders do not seem sensible or fair to you or to your subordinates.
 You may well feel an urge to dissociate yourself from these orders, but if you yield to that temptation you will lose the respect of your subordinates.
+You gain nothing by claiming that "I don't like this any better than you do; they made me do it."
 Instead, discuss such orders with your manager and see what can be done about changing them or somehow making them more acceptable.
 You should at least explain to your people the reasons for such directives.
-Above all, do not discredit higher management by siding with the unhappy employees ("Hey, this isn't my idea; they're making me do it.").
+Above all, do not discredit higher management by siding with the unhappy employees.